sarramouadeb/paris-events/README.md

 1.0.1

-Python's built-in sqlite3 module is also used (no installation needed).
+Note: Python's built-in sqlite3 module is used (no installation needed).

-Setup Instructions
+Local Setup
-Follow these steps to run the project locally on a Windows machine:
+To run the project locally on a Windows machine, follow these steps:

 Clone the Repository:
 git clone https://github.com/sarramouadeb/paris-events.git